tutyamxx/checkvac/README.md

 🚨 A simple tool to check multiple Steam Profile URL's for VAC bans from a .txt file

+# Why I created this?

+When doing Overwatch cases in CS:GO, I tend to save the steam profiles of the suspects to check them later if they got banned or not.

 # How to use

 1. Edit `steam_urls.txt` and add a Steam Profile URL on each line